 Setting Description Required or Optional Example

 Button Label The button text to be displayed.
 Conversational Cloud allows for up to 128 characters, but channel-specific restrictions do exist, so the actual maximum could be shorter.
 (For example, Facebook only allows for up to 20 characters.)
+Variables are permitted.
 Required 10% off all headphones

 Action Type If you want the button to be a link that takes the consumer to a URL, select Web URL.
 Then enter the URL in the Callback field.